-This drawing is a warm-up and would have been better to paint it.
+We sketched her as a warm-up before the painting, and it would have been better to keep the drawing.
 Sketches are the best reference for a third study painting in the future.